shiqing881215/LetsChat/src/Readme.txt

 2. Change the original "stupid" server reply to the group chat function.
 3. Bug --- enter some user which doesn't exist.
    Seems that the problem is ServerThread can get the correct clientsPool but client can never get it.

+Version 5
+Version 5.1
+Finish the group chatting function.
+When a user post something on the group chat box.
+All other users will see it.
+Core method : notifyGroupMessage --- get all other users' PrintWriter
+TODO:
+Add remind box to show the private chat invitation